 D.J.
-Mincey scored a four-yard rushing touchdown with 7:55 to play in the fourth quarter and the Toombs County Bulldog defense kept Hancock Central out of the end zone the rest off the way as the Dawgs improved to 2-0 with a 14-8 victory over Hancock Central in the Pit in Lyons.
+Mincey scored a four-yard rushing touchdown with 7:55 to play in the fourth quarter and the Toombs County Bulldog defense kept Hancock Central out of the end zone the rest off the way as the Dawgs improved to 2-0 with a 14-8 victory in the Pit in Lyons.

 Demetrius Owens scored a defensive touchdown to give TCHS a 7-0 lead with 8:03 to play in the first quarter when the senior returned a Hancock Central fumble 29-yards for a touchdown.